-Making a graphic novel takes a lot of time, and making FOUR of them takes even longer.
+Making a single graphic novel takes a lot of time.

-As you can see, the art and storytelling were a lot different - originally we thought we'd do Action Presidents as an ongoing single issue comic book series, where we'd do a 20 page comic for each President and the Reading With Pictures contribution was the pilot first issue.
-It went over pretty well, although ONE panel had to be censored - seems like comical drinking wasn't acceptable for a school textbook:
+As you can see, the art and storytelling were a lot different - originally we thought we'd self-publish Action Presidents as an ongoing single issue comic book series, where we'd do a 20 page comic for each President and the Reading With Pictures contribution was the pilot first issue.
+It went over pretty well, although ONE panel had to be censored - seems like comical alcoholism wasn't acceptable humor for a school textbook:

 Later, Fred and I printed up 1000 copies single issue version to give away at comic conventions and generate some buzz for the planned series: